-- Afforestation is not required for a solar photovoltaic facility or activities conducted: a. ~~On~~ on a tract with an area of less than forty thousand (40,000) sq. ft.; - Where forest cover on a tract prior to development activity is less than the percentage of coverage established in subsection (c) of this section as the afforestation level for the zone in which the tract is located, the -FCP shall provide for the afforestation of the tract to the applicable afforestation level. - Forest cut or cleared below the required afforestation level, in accordance with section 10.5-21, shall be replaced at a rate of three (3) times the area removed and added to the amount of afforestation necessary to reach the minimum required afforestation level, as determined by the amount of forest existing before cutting or clearing began. - The Forest Conservation Manual may provide for:
+(2) Where forest cover on a tract prior to development activity is less than the percentage of coverage established in subsection (c) of this section as the afforestation level for the zone in which the tract is located, the ~~Conservation Plan~~FCP shall provide for the afforestation of the tract to the applicable afforestation level.

+(3) Forest cut or cleared below the required afforestation level, in accordance with section 10.5-21, shall be replaced at a rate of three (3) times the area removed and added to the amount of afforestation necessary to reach the minimum required afforestation level, as determined by the amount of forest existing before cutting or clearing began.

+(4) The Forest Conservation Manual may provide for:

-- A credit against the area required to be afforested for: - Individual significant trees retained outside of the forest retention areas, where 75 percent of the critical root zone is preserved; and - Street trees planted, not to exceed 25 percent of the total afforestation requirement. - Calculation of afforestation requirements based on less than the tract area where 75 percent of a tract area has previously been developed and no more than 25 percent of the tract area will be disturbed. - Calculation of afforestation requirements based on less than the tract area; - Where 75 percent of a tract area has been previously developed; and - The tract consists of one or more lots or parcels of land under common ownership aggregating at least 80 acres in size; and - No more than 50 percent of the tract area will be disturbed.
+a.
+A credit against the area required to be afforested for:

+(i) Individual significant trees retained outside of the forest retention areas, where ~~seventy five (75)~~ percent of the critical root zone is preserved; and b.
+Calculation of afforestation requirements based on less than the tract area where ~~seventy five (75)~~ percent of a tract area has previously been developed and no more than ~~twenty five (25)~~ percent of the tract area will be disturbed.

+(ii) Street trees planted, not to exceed ~~twenty five (25)~~ percent of the total afforestation requirement.

+c.
+Calculation of afforestation requirements based on less than the tract area;

+(i) Where ~~seventy five (75)~~ percent of a tract area has been previously developed; and

+(ii) The tract consists of one or more lots or parcels of land under common ownership aggregating at least ~~eighty (80)~~ acres in size; and

+(iii) No more than ~~fifty (50)~~ percent of the tract area will be disturbed.

-(c) Forest conservation thresholds and afforestation levels.
+(c) ConservationForest conservation thresholds and afforestation levels.

-Applicable Zones Forest Conservation Threshold (percent) Afforestation Level (percent) R-400, R-200 30 20 R-90, R-75, R-60, R-150 25 15 R-40, RMD-INFILL, RMD-10, RMD-15, RMD-25 RMD10, RMD15, RMD25 15 15 I-L, I-H, MXT, MXC, MXCT , MXNC, MXB, MXE, MXCD, MXTD 15 15
+Applicable Zones Forest Conservation Threshold (percent) Afforestation Level (percent)

+R-400, R-200 30 20

+R-90, R-75, R-60, R-150 25 15

+R-40, RMD-INFILL , RMD10, RMD15, RMD25 15 15 I-L, I-H, MXT, MXC, MXCT , MXNC, MXB, MXE, MXCD, MXTD 15 15

-For planned developments the thresholds and levels are those applicable to the designated equivalent zone, as set forth in -Chapter 25.
+For planned developments the thresholds and levels are those applicable to the designated equivalent zone ~~for each planned development~~, as set forth in ~~chapter~~Chapter 25 (~~Zoning Ordinance~~), ~~article~~14.